Morningstar is one of the most well-known investment research companies in the world.

-In partnership with Personal Capital, when new users sign up for Morningstar Premium they have the option to have a one-on-one financial review with a licensed financial advisor, though this requires a minimum portfolio value of $100,000.
+In partnership with Empower, when new users sign up for Morningstar Premium they have the option to have a one-on-one financial review with a licensed financial advisor, though this requires a minimum portfolio value of $100,000.

-If you’re interested in Personal Capital, you can sign up for their services directly.
+If you’re interested in Empower, you can sign up for their services directly.
 Even if you don’t have $100,000 worth of invested assets, you can take advantage of their free tools.

 Morningstar Premium was built for individual investors who are serious about their investment portfolios – it’s not built for the faint-of-heart.
 Its platform is intense and robust, meaning you’re either using Morningstar or you’ll avoid it altogether.